 The last week has been peppered with sad, surprising news and reminders of highly regarded creatives and public figures suffering from or succumbing to depression and hidden demons.
 Kanye West’s latest album opens with “I Thought About Killing You,” where he admits he’s considered suicide.
 “They’ll say, ‘He died so young,’” West raps, thinking of what fans would utter if he ended it all.
 “I done had a bad case of too many bad days,” he continues in a relatable when it rains, it pours string of bars.

 On Tuesday (June 5) fashion designer and billion-dollar brand boss Kate Spade was found dead at 55 in her New York City home.
 She reportedly hanged herself with a scarf.
 Another suicide.
 June 7 would have been Prince’s 60th birthday, had he not died of a fentanyl overdose in Spring 2016.
-The bottle that contained the drugs he used were not prescribed, nor was it labeled properly, suggesting he abused the painkiller and got the pills from an unofficial source.
+The bottle that contained the drugs he used was not prescribed, nor was it labeled properly, suggesting he abused the painkiller and got the pills from an unofficial source.
 I wonder how many people genuinely asked him—a philanthropist who often gave in secrecy and offered his mentorship to gaggles of next-gen musicians—of his wellbeing.

 Really, it’s possible that your “strong” friend may be putting on a front.
 A smile can be a deadly mask.
 The idea that a thoughtful conversation opening with an earnest “How are you?” can save someone from themselves is one that should be championed.
 Like the signs on New York City subway cars say to discourage crime, “If you see something, say something.”